 Several recent cases have dealt with the issue of cost recovery by-laws, where an owners corporation attempts to recover legal or other costs from lot owners or occupiers without a clear process for review or challenge.
 In many of these cases, the courts have found such by-laws to be harsh, unconscionable, or oppressive.

 For example, in one case, a by-law allowed the owners corporation to deactivate access devices for residents who breached a by-law.
 The court found this to be an unreasonable restriction on property rights, as it removed a key property right without due process.
-Similarly, by-laws that allow an owners corporation to recover costs for enforcing by-laws without requiring those costs to be reasonable or providing an opportunity for review have also been found invalid.

 However, by-laws that allow for the reimbursement of fixed charges imposed on the owners corporation by a statutory authority, such as fire brigade call-out fees, are more likely to be upheld.